awesomeshield/awesomeshield.github.io/content/tutorials/button/text.md

 *Returns:* It returns a `bool`.
 This bool is `true` if the button is up and `false` if it is down.

 ## Tips
-The button is handy for an easy input device.
+The button is helpful as a simple.
 It works really nicely with if().